 Without this understanding of context business risk poor personalization that consumers will reject and struggle to engage with.

 Building a detailed view of how your customers use your products, engage with your various touch points and illustrates why they are doing this will provide a solid base for highly effective personalization strategy.
+It’s also a great case for POS integration, helping you to get a unified view of ever point of customer interaction.

 An example of this involves combining data to create a holistic view of your customers.
 If you are looking at personalizing your brand marketing, it’s not just enough to identify that a consumer fits within the profile of your target audience.